morse-simulator/morse/doc/morse/dev/testing.rst

 Tests log
 +++++++++

-The complete log of a test is available in the `${testName}.log` file, created in the current directory, where testName is the name of your class test (in the previous example, it will create the `BaseTest.log` file.
+The complete log of a test is available in the `${TestName}.log` file, created in the current directory, where TestName is the name of your class test (in the previous example, it will create the `BaseTest.log` file.

 Running a test as a standalone application